tomsoftware/Lemmings.ts/README.md

 # Lemmings.ts
-A Web Lemmings Clone/Remake in TypeScript
+A Web Lemmings Clone/Remake in TypeScript - 🎉 Yes it's only Javascript 🎉

 ## Feature